 - Swap out the traditional sweet potato for russet potatoes, japanese sweet potato, or purple.

-- You can use a whipped ricotta or swap out the ricotta in total and use burrata, goat cheese, cottage cheese, or brie.
+- You can use a whipped ricotta or swap out the ricotta entirely and use burrata (like in my burrata crostini), goat cheese, cottage cheese, or brie.

 - Omit the herbs and top with dried cranberries, walnuts, pecans, or keep simple with the honey.